 Section 2.
 The Executive Director with the approval of the President, Vice President, or Treasurer, may make an expenditure of up to $2,000.00 without the approval of the Board of Directors, any expenditure of more than $2,000.00 must have the approval of the Board of Directors.
 This expense limitation does not apply to ordinary operating expenses such as salaries, taxes, utilities or emergency repairs, which do not require the approval of the President or the Board of Directors.

-Section 1.
-The funds of the corporation shall be deposited in a bank or trust companies as the directors shall designate, and if a withdrawal is $5000.00 or less it may be withdrawn upon the checks or order of any one of the following, to wit: The President, The Vice President, The Treasurer or The President's Designee, who must be a member of the Board.
+ARTICLE SIX: FINANCES Section 1.
+The funds of the corporation shall be deposited in a bank or trust companies as the directors shall designate, and if a withdrawal is $5000.00 or less it may be withdrawn upon the checks or order of any one of the following, to wit: The President, The Vice President, The Treasurer or The President's Designee, who may or may not be a member of the Board.
 If a withdrawal is more than $5000.00 said withdrawal may only be made upon the checks or order of the President AND one of the following, to wit: The Vice President, The Treasurer, The President’s Designee, who must be a member of the Board

 ARTICLE EIGHT: AMENDMENTS These By-Laws may be altered, amended, or revised at any meeting of the Board of Directors by a two-thirds vote of members present.
 All amendments first must be presented in writing to the Board of Directors.